 That is exactly what happened in 2011 when massive earthquakes hit Japan and New Zealand.
 As a result of its exposure to those events, Amlin posted a loss in 2011 and the share price slumped dramatically.

-By the time I looked at the company in February 2013, its loss of 2011 was some distance in the past.
-The share price had recovered from below 300p to around 400p, but even at that price the dividend yield was still worryingly high at 6%.
+By the time I looked at the company in February 2013, its loss in 2011 was in the distant past.
+The share price had recovered from below 300p to around 400p, but even at that price, the dividend yield was still worryingly high at 6%.
 It seemed that the market was still very wary of Amlin.

 The table below shows just how attractive Amlin’s shares were on a quantitative basis: